irenetoo/Data-analysis-/README.md

 # Data-analysis-IreneToo
-Here I will post my insights on data analysis journey.
+Here I will post my insights on learning data analysis journey.

 What's in here: